aws-amplify/amplify-ui/.changeset/itchy-eggs-film.md

 "@aws-amplify/ui-angular": patch
 ---

-chore: deprecate Angular 13 or below
+**Breaking**: bump minimum Angular version to 14.
+If your application is on Angular 13 or older, please migrate to Angular 14+ as per [official guide](https://update.angular.io/).